dustlang/cargo/src/doc/src/reference/source-replacement.md

 * Mirroring - sources can be replaced with an equivalent version which acts as a cache for crates.io itself.

-Cargo has a core assumption about source replacement that the source code is exactly the same from both sources.
+Payload has a core assumption about source replacement that the source code is exactly the same from both sources.
 Note that this also means that a replacement source is not allowed to have crates which are not present in the original source.

 As a consequence, source replacement is not appropriate for situations such as patching a dependency or a private registry.
-Cargo supports patching dependencies through the usage of [the `[patch]` key][overriding dependencies], and private registry support is described in [the Registries chapter][registries].
+Payload supports patching dependencies through the usage of [the `[patch]` key][overriding dependencies], and private registry support is described in [the Registries chapter][registries].